Ocean Alley: 2024–present: Love Balloon

 On 9 October 2024, Ocean Alley released "Tangerine", the lead single from their fifth studio album.
 This marked their first new music in two years following the release of their fourth studio album, Low Altitude Living.
 The track gained significant recognition, placing #15 in the 2024 triple j Hottest 100.

 Ocean Alley embarked on an extensive world tour, performing across Australia, North America, Europe, the United Kingdom, and New Zealand.
 The tour featured multiple sold-out shows, including performances at O2 Victoria Warehouse in Manchester and Roundhouse in London.

 On 2 December 2024, they announced their biggest headline show to date, a one-night performance at Alexandra Palace in London.

 On 10 February 2025, Ocean Alley announced their 2025 North America Tour with the band embarking on their biggest North American run, covering the US and Canada in July and October.

 On 11 February 2025, the band released "Left of the Dealer".

 On 5 March 2025, Ocean Alley announced their collaboration with Coopers Brewery for a limited-edition pale ale.
 Described as "a sessionable tropical pale ale that will set you and your best mates up for sunny afternoons that roll into balmy nights".
 The beverage is available for limited time at bottle shops and pubs across Australia.

 In April 2025, the band headlined the final edition of Bluesfest Byron Bay.

-On May 20, 2025, Ocean Alley announced the Latin American leg of their tour.
-They cover Mexico, Brazil, and Chile.

 On 4 June 2025, Ocean Alley announced their fifth studio album, Love Balloon.
 Keyboardist and vocalist Lachlan Galbraith described the album as an exploration of the multifaceted nature of love, stating: "Not just the cinematic kind where you're falling head over heels.
 The full spectrum; joy, hurt, discomfort and disappointment."
-On the back of the album announcement, on June 17 the band announced their 2026 Tour for Australia and New Zealand, marking their first headline tour in the market since 2023.
+On the back of the album announcement, the band announced their 2026 Tour for Australia and New Zealand, marking their first headline tour in the market since 2023.